harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 This repo demonstrates a reference implemenation for a single AWS ECS Fargate task example of Splunk SignalFx APM.

 The single task spins up two ECS Fargate containers:

-#1 SignalFx-Agent - sidecar to observe ECS and relay traces to SignalFx
+#1 SignalFx-Agent - sidecar to observe ECS and relay traces to SignalFx.
-#2 Trace-Generator - generates 1000 traces using two frameworks
+#2 Trace-Generator - generates 1000 traces using two frameworks.

 ### SETUP
 The agent is a standard deployment of a SignalFx Fargate container as documented here: